We’ve all felt it: the terrible hunger pangs around the midday hours. Worst of all is when you don’t know what to have for lunch, or where to go.

 It doesn’t matter where you sit in Bar Bocce; every single nook of the restaurant will have sweeping views of the Sausalito harbor.
 This waterfront hangout is excellent if you’re coming with a large group.
 Make sure you can get a table on their back patio.
 It features an open fire pit, with the water views outside creating a cozy atmosphere.

-Note that they work on a first-come, first-serve basis, and it gets busy quickly.
-Try to get there early, even for lunch..
+Note that they work on a first-come, first-served basis, and it gets busy quickly.
+Try to get there early, even for lunch.

 As a heads up, Fish. is arguably the most popular restaurant in Sausalito.
 Once the doors open, the waiting line just grows longer and longer, so prepare to stand in line to get inside and place your order.